Information security management: Implementation and education strategy components

+Oftentimes, technology is not enough to keep organizations and businesses safe from information security threats.
 Without sufficient budgetary considerations for all the above—in addition to the money allotted to standard regulatory, IT, privacy, and security issues—an information security management plan/system can not fully succeed.

 Relevant standards

 Standards that are available to assist organizations with implementing the appropriate programs and controls to mitigate threats and vulnerabilities include the ISO/IEC 27000 family of standards, the ITIL framework, the COBIT framework, and O-ISM3 2.0.
-The ISO/IEC 27000 family represents some of the most well-known standards governing information security management and the ISMS and are based on global expert opinion.
+The ISO/IEC 27000 family represents some of the most well-known standards governing information security management and their ISMS is based on global expert opinion.
+Over the past two decades, it has become globally used across multiple industries.
 They lay out the requirements for best "establishing, implementing, deploying, monitoring, reviewing, maintaining, updating, and improving information security management systems."
+Gaining an ISO 27000 certification indicates an organization is dedicated to a strong ISMS, as gaining this certificate requires frequent security checks, updates, and a strong leadership at the forefront of implementation.
 ITIL acts as a collection of concepts, policies, and best practices for the effective management of information technology infrastructure, service, and security, differing from ISO/IEC 27001 in only a few ways.
 COBIT, developed by ISACA, is a framework for helping information security personnel develop and implement strategies for information management and governance while minimizing negative impacts and controlling information security and risk management, and O-ISM3 2.0 is The Open Group's technology-neutral information security model for enterprise.
+Some other notable mentions, although less prevalent, as t6he GDPR, EU NIS directive, and NIST Cybersecurity Framework.